Skip to content

 But we both ended up with excess stuff because we skipped an important step.

-Practicing discernment.
 We needed to be more choosy about what we brought into our lives!

-To help you with the struggle of too many misalignments in your life, I’m sharing why you need to be more discerning.
+To help with the struggle of too many misalignments in your life, I’m sharing why you need to be more discerning.
 And how to overcome the blocks that may get into your way.

 Why Practice Discernment

 The number one reason to practice discernment is because every option or opportunity won’t be the right fit.
 When you look at a restaurant menu, you wouldn’t order everything they offer.
 You decide what you want and have that.
-You discern.

 I know some of you may have hang ups about being picky.
 Like I don’t want to be that person in the restaurant who orders no olives, extra feta and dressing on the side.